MichaelCereda/blossa/README.md

 # Blossa
-Blossa is a lightweight web framework with middleware support for Cloudflare Workers.
+Blossa is a lightweight web framework with middleware support built for Cloudflare Workers.

 ```js
 import Blossa from "blossa";